How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 Oil field mortality rates were high for much of the first decade of the 21st century.
 Companies were scrambling to increase production to meet rising demand.
 Fracking was a relatively new process that oil companies were still learning.
 In addition, oil companies needed help finding workers to staff these new oil fields.

 Increased regulation has brought the death rate down somewhat over most of the past decade.
-In addition, the Great Recession caused oil prices to drop and many companies to sharply reduce oil production, further reducing oilfield fatalities.
+In addition, the Great Recession caused oil prices to drop, and many companies sharply reduced oil production, further reducing oilfield fatalities.
 However, the decline in deaths stopped, and the number started to rise again in recent years.

 The overall number of deaths in 2020 decreased as oil production decreased due to the pandemic.
 However, oil production has increased recently, and experienced workers have quit or been absent during the pandemic.